 Summiting El Hoyo

-Once at the top we were offered a wonderful view back across the volcanos.
-It was a magical moment watching the sun dip behind the volcanos and was definitely worth the climb up.
-Once the sun set we had about half and hour to get back to basecamp before it went totally dark.
+Once at the top we were offered a wonderful view back across the volcano’s (there are so many).
+It was a magical moment watching the sun dip behind them and was definitely worth the climb up.
+Once the sun set we had about half and hour to get back to base camp before it went totally dark.

-Before bed the guides made us dinner (pasta with a creamy sauce and toasted marshmallows for desert) with everyone sitting around the fire keeping warm (it gets kind of cold!)
+Before bed the guides made us dinner (pasta with a creamy sauce and toasted marshmallows for desert) with everyone sitting around the fire keeping warm.
 With little left to do everyone headed to bed at 7pm but we did have an early start the next morning.

 Sunrise and the climb down